-Cracks have started to re-appear on the road surface after the highway was overlaid last year (2021).
+Cracks continue to re-appear on the road surface after the highway was overlaid in 2021.
 Given the overall valley condition, continued creep movement is expected which may manifest as increased crack lengths, widths, and height differential as well as vertical pavement distortion.
-The erosion feature at km 19.40 was repaired with a portion of the north ditch regraded and erosion controls measures installed including matting and GeoRidges.
+From the 2022 inspections, the previously observed erosion feature at km 19.40 was repaired with a portion of the north ditch regraded and erosion controls measures installed including matting and GeoRidges.
 The portion of the north ditch that doesn't have the erosion control measures in place has cattails present, indicating poor drainage over a portion of the ditch.
-The new smooth wall steel pipe culvert that replaced the old culvert is not draining as pooled water was observed at the inlet and outlet.
+The smooth wall steel pipe culvert installed in 2021 that replaced the old culvert is not draining; pooled water was observed at the inlet and outlet during the 2022 and 2024 inspections.